SalesConnection/Docusaurus-sc/docs/Adding Users Problem.md

 - **How do I add users?**<br>

-  a.
-At the desktop site's navigation bar, go to User Management > Invite User.<br>
+  1. At the desktop site's navigation bar, go to User Management > Invite User.<br>
-  b.
-Fill out the details of your new team member and click Invite.<br>
+  2. Fill out the details of your new team member and click Invite.<br>
-  c.
-Your team member will receive a verification email.
+  3. Your team member will receive a verification email.
 Once the account is verified, he will receive a new password for his account.<br>
-  d.
-Ask your team member to download the Sales Connection app, and log in using his registered email and new password.<br><br>
+  4. Ask your team member to download the Sales Connection app, and log in using his registered email and new password.<br><br>

 - **What is the limit for me to add users?**<br>